-I was craving Spanish tortilla for so long!
+I’ve been craving Spanish tortilla for so long!
 I love it because it has simple yet TASTY flavours!
-I will also tell you how you can vary it up to make it more interesting but I really loved it as it is!
-I hope that you like it too.
-The only reason why the difficulty of this recipe isn’t 1/5 is because of the flip, lol.
+I will also tell you how you can vary it up to make it more interesting but I really love it as it is!
+I hope that you like it, too.
+The only tricky part about this recipe is the flip.
 It’s one of those moments when you’re definitely not breathing.
 But besides that it’s pretty straight forward and you just need to be mindful of the temperature at which everything needs to be cooked so it’s golden, yummy and moist at the center.

 I really love Spanish tortilla and I think it’s a nice appetizer, too!
 You can cut it in squares, put a piece of serrano ham on top with a toothpick and done.

 To vary up the flavours you can definitely add finely chopped herbs when you mix the egg.
 Also some minced garlic could go great and you can cook it with the onions at the very end when they’re almost done.

 You can also add finely sliced chorizo and cook it along with the onions… talk about yum!
 That’s for my carnivore readers 🙂

 I love a moist center in a Spanish Tortilla because dry eggs are excessively unappealing to me.
 However I do understand that some people don’t like the gooey feeling in their mouths so just cook it to the consistency you prefer :).